There is little doubt - South America is one of the most spectacular... may be the most spectacular continent of the world.

 - Serra da Capivara – Brazil, Piauí.
 More than 300 archaeological sites with numerous, up to 26 – 22 thousand years old (Pedra Furada shelter) rock paintings of Nordeste and Agresete cultures.
 Controversial carbon dating shows that people here lived even 35 – 48 thousand years ago what contradicts the theories of human arrival in Americas.

 - Gigante de Atacama on Cerro Unita - Chile, Tarapacá.
-Largest geoglyph in Chile - 86 m (115 m?) high antropomorphic figure, made circa 1000 - 1400 AD.
+Largest geoglyph in Chile - 86 m (115 m?) high antropomorphic figure, made sometimes around 1000 - 1400 AD.
 Cerro Unita contains more geoglyphs.

 - Sacsayhuamán - Peru, Cusco.
 One of the most impressive complexes of megalithic walls with blocks up to 120 - 200 tons heavy: possibly built by Kilke culture between 900 - 1200 AD.
 Ruins of temples found.

 - San Agustín - Colombia, Huila.
 Impressive group of megaliths from AD 100 - 1200, some up to 4 metres tall.
 This is the largest group of megalithic sculptures in South America.
 The numerous large sized sculptures have a high art value.
-This 78 ha large site includes such sites as Las Mesitas with artificial mounds, terraces and tombs.
+Area of site is 78 ha and includes several important landmarks such as Las Mesitas with artificial mounds, terraces and tombs.